Isaius/chat-api-websocket/README.md

 yarn build
 ```

-After that, go to the browser and type or click in the link above:
+After that, go to the browser and type or click in the link below:

 http://localhost:3333/index.html